In Memoriam:

 Hal

-Hal’s Celebration of Life service will be held at Forge Theater, 241 First Avenue, Phoenixville, PA on Sunday, February 27, 2022 at 6:00 p.m.
-Doors will open promptly at 5:15 p.m.
-There will be limited seating and for everyone’s safety, masking will be required.
-For those unable to attend in person, consider the following two (2) virtual opportunities:
+Hal’s Celebration of Life service was held at Forge Theater, 241 First Avenue, Phoenixville, PA on Sunday, February 27, 2022 at 6:00 p.m.

 In Memoriam: